 How do I know if an investment opportunity might be a scam?

 With any investment, it’s important to ask the right questions and do your research: check, protect, then invest.
 When considering an investment opportunity you should always start your research by checking three things— check to ensure that the person or company selling the security is registered, check their enforcement history and check online news about the person or company.
 If an investment seems too good to be true, trust your gut, it might be a scam.
-Check out the red flags of investment fraud to help you spot potential scams.

 What are the signs of elder financial abuse?